-The properties of plastic are resistant to rust, and chemically inert.
+The properties of plastic are resistant to rust and chemically inert.
 They have low coefficient thermal expansion and have strong thermal and electric insulating properties.
-Plastic benefits are very good water-resistant, and have good adhesivity.
+Plastic benefits are very good water-resistant and have good adhesivity.
 Plastic production is solid, good and cheap.

 What are the negative effects of plastic?

-Toxic chemicals leach out of plastic, and are present in virtually everybody’s blood and tissue.
+Toxic chemicals leach out of plastic and are present in virtually everybody’s blood and tissue.
 Exposure to them is related to tumors, birth defects, compromised immunity, disturbance of the endocrine system and other disorders.

 What are the main problems with plastic?

 Plastics serve like a sponge, soaking up many ocean-borne toxic chemicals and pollutants.
-We release these into the atmosphere when we break down, as well as the chemicals used to give them their properties, such as color, which in effect can be highly toxic.
+We release these into the atmosphere when we break down, as well as the chemicals used to give them their properties, such as colour, which in effect can be highly toxic.

-How plastic is harmful for humans?
+How plastic is harmful to humans?

 Human bodies absorb chemicals which are applied to plastics.
-Any of these substances have been found to modify hormones, or other possible effects on human health.
+Any of these substances have been found to modify hormones or other possible effects on human health.
 Wildlife may be harmed or killed by plastic waste, contaminated with chemicals and sometimes eaten by marine animals.

 How does plastic benefit the economy?